IBMIntegration/IBM-CP4I-OpenShift-AWS/PoC Environment/CP4I on AWS.md

 ![](./media/image17.png)

-15. Add a route to the internet from your cluster, for convenience.
+15. Add a route to the internet from your cluster - this is needed to .
     Click 'Add Route' then enter 0.0.0.0/0 in the destination field and choose your internet gateway from the drop-down.
 Click 'Save Routes'